Amazon Marketplace

 LBO (Lost Business Opportunities) are potential sales that a seller failed to realize, usually due to stock-out, poor pricing, or low ranking.
 Amazon and seller tools can identify LBOs to recognize optimization opportunities.
 Reducing LBOs is critical for revenue growth.

-Open term pageLD
+Open glossary pageLD

 Lightning Deal - Blitzangebot